leodonethat/leodonethat.github.io/_posts/2022-11-14-running_our_own_ethereum_node.md

 I decided to go with Erigon and will install that one.

 A small complication here is that my laptop doesn't have enough space to store the extra terabytes needed.
-I did some reseach and found a really nice portable drive on amazon: [sandisk extreme portable ssd 4TB](https://www.amazon.com/SanDisk-4TB-Extreme-Portable-SDSSDE61-4T00-G25/dp/B08RX4QKXS).
-It's the biggest external hard drive I have found so far (4TB) and I am extreamly impressed by its physcial size.
+I did some research and found a really nice portable drive on amazon: [sandisk extreme portable ssd 4TB](https://www.amazon.com/SanDisk-4TB-Extreme-Portable-SDSSDE61-4T00-G25/dp/B08RX4QKXS).
+It's the biggest external hard drive I have found so far (4TB) and I am extremely impressed by its physical size.
 It's tiny!
 I didn't pay attention when I ordered it and was so surprised when I received it.
 It's about 10cm long and 1cm thick.

 ---